OpenDSA/OpenDSA/RST/source/Development/ExternalSort.rst

 This approach allows us to cover the most important issues in external sorting while skipping many less important machine-dependent details.
-Readers who have a need to implement efficient external sorting algorithms that take advantage of more sophisticated hardware configurations should consult the references in Section~\ref{ESFurRead}.

 When a collection of records is too large to fit in main memory, the only practical way to sort it is to read some records from disk,